 Probably my least favourite angle of the r1100s.
 Amazing from all others!

 The r1100s In the City:

-The tall, commanding position does give a good view over the traffic, and the low-slung boxer weight makes slow speed handling a snap.
-But the old boxer didn’t enjoy going slow, so it was a little lumpy at low speeds and needed a lot of clutch work.
-Needless to say, I don’t think any air-cooled machine is at home in mid-Bangkok style traffic.
+The tall, commanding position does give a good view over the traffic, and the low-slung boxer weight makes slow-speed handling a snap.
+But the old boxer didn't enjoy going slow, so it was a little lumpy at low speeds and needed a lot of clutch work.
+Needless to say, I don't think any air-cooled machine is at home in mid-Bangkok style traffic.
 There was also the ever-present sound of the oil pump (I believe) which could get pretty loud when just crawling along.
-Unless you are dealing with heavy traffic, another city riding was fine.
+Unless you are dealing with heavy traffic, otherwise city riding was so-so.
 All in all, doable, but not an ideal city bike.

 I did end up keeping this bike for only around a year, after which I had the urge for something more potent and with more pillion comfort.
 I enjoyed the r1100s immensely but I just like swapping bikes - life is short.
 Plus, while I do ride every day, it is usually short rides.
 The only epic trip I did on this bike was the one when I bought it.
 And it really isn't a commuter - it feels at home on the open road at speed.